THE SYRIAN SERIES, DAY 6

 - The city is renowned for its seventeen norias (waterwheels), which are claimed to date back to 1100 BC.

 - Although many Christians still live there, over the centuries Hama became a stronghold of socially conservative Sunni Muslims.

 - Hama is also know as Hamahboth.

 The owner of the hotel is a real character with good English so my shity dry Irish jokes didn’t seem to get lost in translation!
 The restaurant in the hotel is probably one of the busiest and I could taste why.
-I had the Chicken Tagine (like a stew) and was incredible.
+I had his recommendations of Chicken Tagine (like a stew) and was incredible.

 A day in Hama, Syria

 There are a mass of waiters here, and what I would have thought was too much but they all seemed to be busy.
-A few restos at home could do with employing some more too!
+A few restos at home could do with employing some of these guys.

 As I finished the main, the waiters brought out more and more food along with cups of tea and refilled my water at every opportunity, I felt myself passing out!
 So I gave them the international sign language for “full” and rounded my belly like it had a baby in it.
 Although that still didn’t seem to work.